Jascha Spivakovsky: Conductors Performed With

-Rediscovery
+Recordings

-Despite offers to make commercial recordings on Duo-Art, 78 rpm and LP record formats, Spivakovsky never made solo recordings in the studio.
+Spivakovsky never made solo recordings in the studio.
 In the absence of a commercial discography, his fame dimmed after he ceased touring in 1960.
 However, in 2015 Pristine Audio began issuing a collection of his live recordings under the title Jascha Spivakovsky: Bach to Bloch.
-This sparked considerable excitement with critics and music lovers around the world.
-Damian Thompson of The Spectator heralded after hearing the first release: "He may well be one of the greatest pianists I have ever heard" and declared after hearing the second release: "This is an outstanding release, entirely confirming my view that Jascha Spivakovsky was one of the greatest pianists of all time ...
-I have no hesitation in putting Spivakovsky in the very top tier of pianists, along with Schnabel, Cortot, Richter, Solomon, Kempff, and maybe one or two pianists of today (Sokolov, Argerich, Kovacevich, the now-retired Brendel)."
+Damian Thompson of The Spectator commented after hearing the first release: "He may well be one of the greatest pianists I have ever heard".